lexermal/website-weixler-me/blog/Basic-cluster-setup/07 Setup Backups.md

 ## Testing Velero

 Let's check out if Velero works by setting up an example nginx server.
-An example deployment is included in the Velero client and can be setup with
+An example deployment is included in the downloaded Velero client folder and can be setup with
 ```
 kubectl apply -f velero-v1.9.6-linux-amd64/examples/nginx-app/with-pv.yaml
 ```